Nucleic acid secondary structure: Base pairing

 In molecular biology, two nucleotides on opposite complementary DNA or RNA strands that are connected via hydrogen bonds are called a base pair (often abbreviated bp).
 In the canonical Watson-Crick base pairing, adenine (A) forms a base pair with thymine (T) and guanine (G) forms one with cytosine (C) in DNA.
 In RNA, thymine is replaced by uracil (U).
 Alternate hydrogen bonding patterns, such as the wobble base pair and Hoogsteen base pair, also occur—particularly in RNA—giving rise to complex and functional tertiary structures.
 Importantly, pairing is the mechanism by which codons on messenger RNA molecules are recognized by anticodons on transfer RNA during protein translation.
 Some DNA- or RNA-binding enzymes can recognize specific base pairing patterns that identify particular regulatory regions of genes.

 Hydrogen bonding is the chemical mechanism that underlies the base-pairing rules described above.
 Appropriate geometrical correspondence of hydrogen bond donors and acceptors allows only the "right" pairs to form stably.
 DNA with high GC-content is more stable than DNA with low GC-content, but contrary to popular belief, the hydrogen bonds do not stabilize the DNA significantly and stabilization is mainly due to stacking interactions.

 The larger nucleobases, adenine and guanine, are members of a class of doubly ringed chemical structures called purines; the smaller nucleobases, cytosine and thymine (and uracil), are members of a class of singly ringed chemical structures called pyrimidines.
 Purines are only complementary with pyrimidines: pyrimidine-pyrimidine pairings are energetically unfavorable because the molecules are too far apart for hydrogen bonding to be established; purine-purine pairings are energetically unfavorable because the molecules are too close, leading to overlap repulsion.
 The only other possible pairings are GT and AC; these pairings are mismatches because the pattern of hydrogen donors and acceptors do not correspond.
 The GU wobble base pair, with two hydrogen bonds, does occur fairly often in RNA.

+Base stacking

+The stability of a helix not only comes from the hydrogen bonds between bases, but also from the stacking interaction between the aromatic rings of bases, especially when the rings are parallel to each other.
+On an ordinary double helix, the neighboring four bases of two strands can have these types of stacking stabilization: